 Type B: a plain white and soft ice cream made from water buffalo milk, the fattiest milk on the planet!
 You need to add sugar and freeze it to have the ice cream.

-Faludeh: It’s a sweet dessert served alone or alongside ice cream flavoured with lemon juice, cherry extract or saffron.
+Faludeh: It’s a sweet dessert served alone or alongside ice cream flavored with lemon juice, cherry extract, or saffron.

 If you can’t get to Shiraz, you can try it from every other ice cream shop.

-Khoresht Mast: this is a pudding made with yoghurt and meat!
-It seems a bit exotic but doesn’t judge it too soon.
+Khoresht Mast: this is a pudding made with yogurt and meat!
+It seems a bit exotic but don’t judge it too soon.